 Because most firms engaged in monopolistic competition have low capital requirements, firms can easily enter or exit the market.
 However, the amount of investment is generally larger than for pure competition, since there is an expense to developing differentiated products and for advertising.
 A primary feature of monopolistic competition is the constantly changing array of products that are competing in the marketplace.
 Firms must continually experiment with product, prices, and advertising to see what yields the greatest profit.
 Although this leads to productive and allocative inefficiency, the variety of goods offered more than compensates for this inefficiency.

-With easy entry and exit, firms will enter a market where present firms are earning an economic profit and will exit the market where firms are losing money — thus, allowing the remaining firms earn a normal profit.
+With easy entry and exit, firms will enter a market where present firms are earning an economic profit and will exit the market where firms are losing money — thus, allowing the remaining firms to earn a normal profit.

 Advertising and Brand Names